Private Client Banker (Current Employee) – San Francisco, CA – 23 November 2013

 From there I focus on what they want to work on and learn.
 I use this and implement my manager in terms of their own goals in promotions and upward mobility, creating an environment for maximum production and efficiency.

 Nothing is easy in this job, however with dedication and focus anything can be accomplished.

 The most enjoyable part of my job would be the relationship management of my clients.
-Being able to meet different people at different stages of their livesmore... and being able to help manage and advise them on how to plan for their goals makes my job worth while.less
+Being able to meet different people at different stagesmore... of their lives and being able to help manage and advise them on how to plan for their goals makes my job worth while.less

 JP Morgan Chase was an excellent company to work for with lots of room for internal advancement.
 Great work culture and work life balance.
 Management was very supportive and encouraging each person to strive for excellent and growth.
 I work with the company for almost six years and would have stayed with the company if they hadn't move to call centre back to the USA.